Data Analysis Exam Thoughts and Materials

 June 9, 2025

-This Spring, at the end of my first-year, I took the Data Analysis (DA) exam, which is the “qualifying” exam for CMU’s Statistics Ph.D. program.
-This notebook includes the materials I made in preparation for the DA exam.
-The majority of these materials are based on the Fall 2024 Regression Analysis (36-707) lecture notes, which can be found here.1
+This Spring, at the end of my first-year, I took the Data Analysis (DA) exam, which is the “qualifying” exam for CMU’s Statistics PhD program.
+The majority of the materials in this notebook are based on the Fall 2024 Regression Analysis (36-707) lecture notes, which can be found here.1

 How I Prepared:

-To be fully transparent, beyond taking 36-707 last Fall, I did not do very much to prepare for the DA exam until the week before, when I spent roughly 4-6 hours each day prepping for the exam.
-That said, I found that a week was sufficient to review important concepts and make templates as well as other notes to use during the exam without being so long that I began to over-complicate concepts and analysis strategies.
+In full transparency, beyond taking 36-707 last Fall, I did not do very much to prepare for the DA exam until the week before, where I spent roughly 4-6 hours each day prepping for the exam.
+That said, I found that a week was sufficient to review important concepts and make templates as well as other notes to use during the exam without being so long that I began to over-complicate concepts and my analysis strategies.

 In the week leading up to the exam, I did the following to prepare: